albrow/blog-old/source/_posts/2012-12-18-takeaways-from-a-spontaneous-trip-to-nyc.markdown

 My [hometown](http://en.wikipedia.org/wiki/Sneads_Ferry,_North_Carolina)
 has around 2,500 residents.
 Durham isn't really a big city, and I spend most of my time isolated on campus.
-Even though I visited to New York when I was (much) younger, I forgot a lot of the details and didn't understand certain things back then anyways.
+Even though I visited New York when I was (much) younger, I forgot a lot of the details and didn't understand certain things back then anyways.
 Needless to say, while we were hanging out in The Big Apple, I noticed a few things.